Go to Disneygeek Home Pagedisneygeek.com | forums | updates | feedback | sitemap

 Quick Facts

-• Test Track facts by the numbers:
+• Original Test Track facts by the numbers:

 • 5,246 feet -Total length of track traveled from, start to finish Disney's longest!